Josh Green (politician): Governor of Hawaii

-2022 Hawaii gubernatorial campaign
+2022 gubernatorial campaign

 In August 2019, Green announced he was considering a run for governor of Hawaii in the 2022 election.
-He launched his gubernatorial campaign on February 10, 2022.
+He launched his campaign on February 10, 2022.

 Green won the Democratic primary on August 13, 2022; his running mate was Democratic state representative Sylvia Luke.
 On November 8, 2022, Green won the general election, defeating Republican nominee and former Hawaii Lieutenant Governor Duke Aiona in the general election.